 Aloys Ferdinand Gangkofner Como Pendant Lamp

-Materials: White opal hand blown onion/tulip shaped glass globe with many dots.
-Brass rod and clamps, metal socket.
+Materials: White opal hand blown onion/tulip shaped glass globe lampshade with many dots.
+Brass rod and clamps.
+Metal E27 socket.

 Cord Length: 80 cm / 31.49”